-- CFD Simulation of turbofan fan, fan drop, etc.
+- CFD Simulation of industrial turbofan fan, fan drop, etc.

 - Simulation of centrifugal compressors and Jet engine thrust.

-You may find the related products in the categories mentioned above in our CFD shop by clicking on the following link:
+You may find the related products in the categories mentioned above in our Training Shop by clicking on the following link:

-Our services are not limited to these subjects, and the MR-CFD team is ready to undertake different and challenging projects in Aerodynamics and Aerospace field ordered by our customers.
-You can consult with our experts first freely and without charge, and then order your project by sending the details of the problem to us using the following address.
+Our services are not limited to the mentioned subjects, and the MR-CFD is ready to undertake different and challenging projects in the Aerodynamic & Aerospace modeling field ordered by our customers.
+We even accept carrying out CFD simulation for any abstract or concept design you have in your mind to turn them into reality and even help you reach the best design for what you may have imagined.
+You can consult with our experts freely and without any charge, and then order your project by sending the details of the problem to us using the following address.